-[–1, 0] or
+[–1 0] or

-–1, the sample time is inherited and
+–1, the sample time is inherited,

-All inherited blocks are subject to the process of sample time propagation, as discussed in How Propagation Affects Inherited Sample Times
+All inherited blocks are subject to the process of sample time propagation.
+For more information, see How Propagation Affects Inherited Sample Times.

 Constant Sample Time

-At the start of a simulation.
+At the start of a simulation

-In response to runtime changes in the environment, such as tuning a parameter.
+In response to runtime changes in the environment, such as tuning a parameter